-All role changes (or any problems fetching Google Group information) will be listed in the Logs tab of the Google Apps Login -> Settings page.
+All role changes (or any problems fetching Google Group or OrgUnitPath information) will be listed in the Logs tab of the Google Apps Login -> Settings page.

 Note that multisite installations have a couple of extra options on this page – explained here.